usmu/usmu/README.md

 Sass, Less, Textile and [many others][tilt-support], you just need to ensure you have the correct gems installed.

-If you want to further [configure the way your template's are processed][template-options] then you can specify configurations for each file extension.
+If you want to further [configure the way your template's are processed][template-options] then you can specify configurations for each template engine.
 Just add it to your `usmu.yml`:

 ```yaml
 slim: